published on 31 August 2013

 Confucius believed in the perfectibility of all men and he was against the idea that some men are born superior to others.
 During his time it was held that nobility was a quality determined by status and that belonging to a specific social circle made a person morally superior.
 Confucius challenged this idea by saying that being morally superior had nothing to do with the blood, rather, it was a matter of character and personal development, a revolutionary concept at that time.

 To ignore the mysteries of life is the price Confucius had to pay to focus his energy on this world.
 It is often claimed that there is a lack of imagination in Confucianism, that it is a philosophy reluctant to imagine the new, to embrace changes and innovations.
 The Confucian indifference to the big mysteries, whether cause or effect of the lack of imagination, seems to be the only approach consistent with the time when Confucius developed his thought, a time when there was political struggle, moral chaos, and intellectual conflict, in short, when order was almost non-existent.
 Confucius thought that going back to the traditional ways was the only path for society to get back on track.
 He lived during a time when the Zhou dynasty was immersed in serious political conflicts.

 The attention of Confucius was attracted towards very practical considerations of this world rather than seeking consolation in otherworldly notions.
 He decided to seek a solution for the challenges of his time, a way to cure a society which, nearly everyone agreed, was sick.
-He often mentions some of the sage-emperors of the past: Emperor Yao (a legendary ruler of the 3rd century BCE), his successor Emperor Shun and the Duke of Zhou, who were considered responsible of consolidating the Zhou dynasty and establishing the foundations of Chinese culture.
+He often mentions some of the sage-emperors of the past: Emperor Yao (a legendary ruler of the 3rd century BCE), his successor Emperor Shun and the Duke of Zhou, who were considered responsible of establishing the foundations of Chinese culture.
 These were considered by Confucius as inspiring models for a society, far more useful than supernatural beings or other metaphysical ideas.

 Confucianism & the State